JonMS95/CPP_HTTP_Server/README.md

 find . -type f -exec chmod u+x {} +
 ```

-3. For the library to be built (i.e., clean, download dependencies and compile), just type the following on your command:
+3. For the library to be built (i.e., clean, download dependencies and compile), just type the following:

 ```bash
 make